wanghaidong1972/dino_runner/README.md

 Of course there are still some tunning can be done,but by now it can achieve a decent score like 300 by 2 hours training on a modern PC even without GPU.

+You can also build a Docker environment by the dockerfile in this repository.  the commands are like following.

+1.  build image : build  -t dino_run:v1 -f Dockerfile  .
+2.  start container: docker run -p 5901:5901 -p 6901:6901 dino_run:v1
+3.  connect to container :  use a vnc viewer and connect to  127.0.0.1:5901 or a HTML5 client(like Firefox) to http://127.0.0.1:6901/vnc.html  . the password is vncpassword
+4.  open a term from vnc viewer , change directory to /headleass/dino/dino_runner and type python runner.py

+Attention : When train in docker , the result will not be as good as expected due to low FPS, it's more like an example for explaning how to build an environment . (anyway,this image does not even remove downloaded files)